 Please note that we do not recommend mixing different fonts in a single zip package.

-6. Now zip the files and upload it in the self-hosted tab.
+6. Now zip the files and upload them in the self-hosted tab.

 That's it.
 Your Font is now uploaded in Frontify and ready to use:

 You can now choose the Main Font and set up Content fonts.

 In the Guidelines settings, go to Design and apply the font of your choice to your Guidelines: